myselfabhi/hacker-news-extension/TESTING.md

 ## 🎉 Success!

-If you see the VU Tech logo and blue theme working, the extension is successfully implemented!
+If you see the VU tech logo and blue theme working, the extension is successfully implemented!